hasenbalg/gear360-2017-mods/README.md

 `DCIM` and `SYSTEM` were put there by the camera.  `httpd` and `telnetd` were the copies of BusyBox.
 Everything else is the contents of the `SD-card-root` folder from this repository.

+Place a link from /sdcard/DCIM/101PHOTO /sdcard/www/imgs to make the images accessable for httpd (Apache Web Server).
+For this telnet to the camera with `telnet 192.168.43.1`.
+The user is `root`, no password.
+On the cameras shell run `ln -s /sdcard/DCIM/101PHOTO /sdcard/www/imgs`.

 Put your SD card back in your Gear 360 camera (2017).

 ## Wifi remote shutter, and intervalometer